 Add in the pancetta, and fry for a couple of minutes, then add the beef and pork and fry until browned.

-Add in the tomato puree, bay leaf, mixed herbs, salt, sugar, smoked paprika, pepper, tin of tomatoes (be sure to swill out the can 1/3 of the way with water and add that to the pan too!) and water.
+Add in the tomato puree, bay leaf, mixed herbs, salt, sugar, smoked paprika, pepper, tin of tomatoes and water.
 Give everything a good stir, bring to a boil, then reduce the heat and simmer for about 30 minutes whilst you prepare the white sauce.

 For the white sauce, add the butter and flour into a medium-sized saucepan over a low heat.
 Once the butter has melted into the flour and you have a paste (there should be no dry bits of flour) slowly pour in the milk, bit by bit.
 Ensure everything is combined before adding the next bit of milk.
 Make sure you do add the milk gradually as this ensures you don't get any lumps!

-Once all your milk is added, turn up the heat and bring to the boil, and cook for a couple of minutes until thickened slightly (it will continue to thicken as it cools).
+Once all your milk is added, turn up the heat and bring to a boil, and cook for a couple of minutes until thickened slightly (it will continue to thicken as it cools).

 Remove from the heat, and add the salt, pepper and nutmeg.
 Set aside.